Fall Colors · Lake · River/Creek · Views · Wildflowers · Wildlife

 Besides the 6 miles on County Road 160, this loop is entirely singletrack, exploring 6 bowls on either side of the Sangre de Cristo mountain range, crossing four passes.
 Trips timed to coincide with the wildflowers in early summer or aspens turning in early autumn will be especially spectacular.

-This route is strenuous and passes through some high alpine conditions.
+The route is strenuous and passes through some high alpine conditions.
 Be prepared with plenty of water, sun protection, and enough layers to withstand windy conditions.
+Highly recommend downloading the gpx file to your GPS watch or using the Trail Run Project mobile app

 Start by heading uphill on the access trail to the Rainbow Trail #1336: Alvarado Creek to Hermit Pass, and head north until the trail crosses County Road 160, a four wheel road that climbs up to 13,000 ft where it ends on the ridgeline.
 There are several options to get water at Middle Taylor creek or take a detour to one of the several lakes.
 At the pass, continue past the boulders halting vehicle traffic, down onto the Rito Alto Trail.